scania-digital-design-system/sdds/readme.md

 ## Framework demos
 Clone this repo to run framework demo applications locally.
 Demos are available Angular, React, Vue and HTML.
 Each application needs to be installed individually before use.
 Installing creates a `node_modules` directory with modules needed to run the application as they're listed in the `package.json`-file of each app directory.

-Note: If you install and start from root level, you will access a local copy of SDDS UI library in Storybook.
+Note 1: If you install and start from root level, you will access a local copy of SDDS UI library in Storybook.

+Note 2: `npm start` not applicable for HTML demo

 ```shell
 > git clone https://github.com/scania-digital-design-system/sdds.git